Iliman Ndiaye: International career

 Ndiaye was born in France to a Senegalese father and French mother.
 He debuted with the Senegal national team in a 3–1 2023 Africa Cup of Nations qualification win over Benin in the 67th minute when he was substituted on for Boulaye Dia on 4 June 2022.

 In November 2022, Ndiaye was named in the final squad for the 2022 FIFA World Cup in Qatar.
 He appeared as a substitute in Senegal's second group match, assisting Bamba Dieng's goal as the team beat hosts Qatar 3–1.
 He went on to start the team's third group match against Ecuador and round of 16 loss to England.

 On 24 March 2023, Ndiaye scored his first international goal in a 5–1 victory against Mozambique during an Africa Cup of Nations qualifier.
 In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.
 He appeared as a substitute in all four of the team's matches, assisting Lamine Camara's second goal in the opening 3–0 win over The Gambia and scoring the second goal of a 2–0 win against Guinea in the final group match.

+In 2025, Ndiaye was named to the Senegal squad for the 2025 Africa Cup of Nations held in Morocco.
+Ndiaye appeared in all seven games of Senegal's campaign, and scored the only goal in their quarter-final win against Mali.

+On 21 May 2026, Ndiaye was officially selected by Senegal's coach Pape Thiaw from his list of 28 players to participate in the 2026 FIFA World Cup.
+A month later, on 26 June, he scored his first World Cup goal and provided an assist in a 5–0 victory over Iraq, helping Senegal confirm qualification to the knockout stage.